 “What rot,” blustered Sir James.

-A few hours later, he ordered the coach to stop on the outskirts of the city to get new clothes for Robin, Dean and Elizabeth.
-He then took them to this house and presented Robin and Dean to Lady Culpepper as his two new clerks.
+A few hours later, he ordered the coach to stop on the outskirts of the city to get new clothes for Robin, Dean, and Elizabeth.
+He then took them to his house and presented Robin and Dean to Lady Culpepper as his two new clerks.

 An imposing woman with an over-powdered face and almost clownish rouging, Lady Culpepper frowned at first.

 “Clerks, my darling?” she said to Sir James skeptically.
 “You have my dear nephew, Anthony.
 Isn’t he enough?”